nightness/schedule-later/README.md

 # Schedule Later

 schedule-later is a static class that provides methods for managing date-time based tasks, such as starting timeouts and intervals at a specific time of day.
+Under-the-hood, it uses `setTimeout` and `setInterval`.

 ## Install